-LIAT is Said to Owe Nearly 100 million EC Dollars to Employees
+LIAT is Said to Owe 100 Million EC Dollars to Employees, According to Regional Leaders

-Travel / Published On June 29, 2020 07:39 AM /
+Travel / Published On June 29, 2020 07:45 AM /

 Staff Consortium June 29, 2020

 KINGSTOWN, St. Vincent, CMC - The Antigua-based financially strapped regional airline, LIAT, owes its staff an estimated EC\$94 million (One EC dollar=US\$0.37 cents) in severance and holiday payment, which it is unable to pay, St. Vincent and the Grenadines Prime Minister Dr. Ralph Gonsalves has said.